 Shame

 We felt ashamed because of what we did in the past.
 We would belittle ourselves when others spoke to us.
 We allowed others to persecute us.
-We did not stand up to our rights as human beings.
+We did not stand up for our rights as human beings.
 We wallowed in senseless guilt and shame because our lives had not been up to par.
 Yet, our standard was nothing but perfection itself.
-We did not show compassion for ourselves or for others.
+We did not show compassion for ourselves or others.
 We could not communicate because shame silenced us.
 It hid our reality from the world.
 We had yet to find dignity in being alive.
 Instead, we found false pride in our splendid isolation.

 Inauthenticity / Masks